GitArika/unit-test-jest-typescript/README.md

 ## Test Driven Development.

-In test driven development, we should code test first, then code the application.
+In test driven development, we should code test first, then code the app.

 ## About me